 Total investment expenditure in 2009 rose by 17.4 percent to G\$110.1 billion, which represents 43.0 percent of GDP at market prices.
-Private and public investment expenditure as a share of aggregate expenditure represented 16 percent and 14.8 percent, respectively compared with 14.3 percent and 11.5 percent in 2008.
-The share of investment expenditure to total expenditure increased to 30.8 percent, which was attributed to an improved environment for investment opportunities within Guyana and is reflected by an increase in public sector investment as well as both local and foreign private investments.
+Private and public investment expenditure as a share of aggregate expenditure represented 16 percent and 14.8 percent, respectively compared with 14.4 percent and 11.6 percent in 2008.
+The share of investment expenditure to total expenditure increased to 30.8 percent, which was attributed to an improved environment for investment opportunities within Guyana and is reflected by an increase in public sector investments.